A dream trip coming true

 About museums, the biggest must-see is also the most neglected and in most in need of an update on its communication: the Revolution Museum [Museo de la Revolución].
 The museum tells the story of Cuba from the pre-colonial period and explains in detail the revolutionary period when Fidel Castro-led guerrillas overthrew the government of US-backed dictator Fulgencio Batista.

 If you want to understand the Cuban revolution, set aside two and a half hours to do the museum.
-There are a few videos, installations or other forms of technology that facilitates the understanding of the most important fact of Cuban history.
+There are a few videos, installations or other forms of technology that facilitate the understanding of the most important fact of Cuban history.
 However most of the resources are text-based, newspaper articles, some sculptures, means of transportation used during the revolution and many photos.
 It is an intense experience.
 Regardless of your political position, read the texts, see the photos and think over.
 I was unaware of the vast majority of the information I got on this visit.
 We can not ignore the importance of the Cuban revolution in recent history.

 In front of the Revolution Museum, there is the National Museum of Fine Arts [Museu Nacional de Bellas Artes], and next to Hotel Inglaterra is the Grand Theatre of La Habana “Alicia Alonso” [Gran Teatro de La Habana “Alicia Alonso”].
 We visited these three and some other monuments, such as the Revolution Square [Plaza de la Revolución], where Fidel Castro made his long speeches and where the iconic image of Che Guevara occupies the whole facade of a building with the sentence: “Hasta la victoria siempre”.